 Syntax: for this is $orderby=(Column Internal Name order)

-See below examples-
+See the below examples-

 SharePoint rest api sort ascending